Head-to-Head Comparison

 Final Verdict

 We recommend the American Standard Champion 4 Pressure-Assisted for buyers who prioritize raw clog-resistance and clearing power.
-The Kohler Highline Pressure-Lite is the better quality-control pick — Kohler's pressure-assist systems have historically been more reliable than competitors.
+The Kohler Highline Pressure-Lite is the better quality-control pick — Kohler's pressure-assist systems have historically been more reliable than competitors, and the 1.0 GPF water savings pencil out over 15 years.

 Choose American Standard if...